asreview/asreview-server-stack/README.md

 the "I've updated my settings" checkbox when it's visible **and** click on the "Next: verify Integration" button before you run the Docker containers.

-It is also important to verify the reply address of any email the application will send.
+It is important to verify the reply address of any email the application will send.
 While being logged in on the SendGrid website, click on "Settings" in the menu, then on "Sender Authentication" and follow instructions.

+Please note that sending emails via SendGrid with SSL requires port 465 to be open for outbound connections on your server.
+Ensure that your firewall is configured appropriately.

 ### Parameters in the .env file